Airmacho/CPSC_5616_MLDL/README.md

 - Visualize the results and analyze the relationship between input features and target variable

 To access the assignment notebook, navigate to the `Assignment_1` directory and open the `C1_W2_Linear_Regression.ipynb` file.

+## Assignment 2: Linear Regression

+The second assignment focuses on using neural networks for handwritten digit recognition, specifically digits 0-9.

+- Introduced the Rectified Linear Unit (ReLU) activation function for non-linearity in neural networks.
+- Utilized the softmax function to convert output values into a probability distribution for multiclass classification.
+- Implemented a neural network for recognizing handwritten digits 0-9 using TensorFlow.
+- Worked with a dataset of 5000 training examples of 20x20 grayscale images unrolled into a 400-dimensional vector.
+- Demonstrated creating a NumPy implementation of the softmax function for converting values to a probability distribution.
+- Examined the neural network model representation with two dense layers and an output layer tailored for digit recognition.

+To access the assignment notebook, navigate to the `Assignment_2` directory.